Dr. Jill Dahlman

 Liz Ryder has been a college instructor since 2009.
 She has taught music and English composition courses at Heald College in San Francisco, Solano College in Fairfield, and given workshops at Southside Unlimited and CLARA in Midtown Sacramento, alongside maintaining an active career in the arts as a writer, theatre professional, musician, engineer, composer, and sound designer.
 Ms Ryder has toured in the UK and US as a musician and songwriter, and performed at festivals such as the Telluride Bluegrass Festival, the San Francisco Folk Festival, and Sidmouth and Warwick in the UK to name a few.
 She has also been involved in numerous theatre productions for companies in San Francisco, New York, and Sacramento - for which she has received seven nominations, and two industry awards for sound design – and has a passion for Shakespeare, as well as modern playwrights (especially the work of Sarah Ruhl).
 Ryder has a special interest in podcasting and voice recording, and has edited and mastered various narrative and journalistic pieces for release on NPR, and local radio.
 She has worked closely with the Media and Communication Studio since Spring of 2018, and continues to help build on its vision to impact student success as full time humanities faculty at CHS.

-A variety of wonderful Peer Assisted Learners work in the MCS to help you with all your writing and media needs.
+A variety of wonderful Peer Assisted Learners and Undergraduate Teaching Assistants work in the MCS to help you with all your writing and media needs.
 PALs are students who have already taken the required English courses at CHS, and have demonstrated strong writing and communication skills.
+UTAs also have to be in excellent academic standing.

 Dr. William Davis